Bounds for syzygies of monomial curves: Estimating the syzygies

 \section{Estimating the syzygies}

-Now that we have obtained Theorem \ref{ThmJG}, we can attack Question \ref{QueBoundWidth} by enlarging the class of ideals and asking a more general question: we can bound the Betti numbers of arbitrary homogeneous ideals of finite (but unspecified) colength, satisfying a constraint on the Hilbert-Samuel function.
+Now that we have obtained Theorem \ref{ThmJG}, we can attack Question \ref{QueBoundWidth} by enlarging the class of ideals and considering a more general problem: bound the Betti numbers of arbitrary homogeneous ideals of finite (but unspecified) colength, satisfying a constraint on the Hilbert-Samuel function.

 \begin{problem} Let $S = \Bbbk[x_1, \ldots, x_n]$ and $I\subseteq S$ be a homogeneous ideal such that $\ell(S/I) < \infty$.
 Let $w \in \NN$ be a positive integer.
 Find upper bounds for the Betti numbers $b_i(S/I)$ under the assumption that